umarhassan-mitodl/4.663-spring-2014/content/pages/instructor-insights.md

 ### Requirements Satisfied

-May be applied toward a PhD in [History and Theory of Architecture or Art](http://architecture.mit.edu/history-theory-and-criticism/degree/phd), but is not required.
+May be applied toward a PhD in {{% resource_link "7df90c1e-1a83-4646-b4e5-154e8945990a" "History and Theory of Architecture or Art" %}}, but is not required.

 ### Offered